MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-manage-presence-status.md

   - ![Inactive presence status.](media/oceh-appear-away-icon.png "Appear away presence status") - Inactive

-If you can't see your presence, make sure that cookies are not blocked in your browser in any mode.
+If you can't see your presence status, make sure that cookies are not blocked in your browser in any mode.

 ## Update your presence status